9/80 Work Schedule: Definition, Implementation, Pros & Cons

 However, you should be aware of some existing labor laws.
 For instance,

-The Fair Labor Standards Act (FLSA) law mainly preserves the overtime pay right of the employee.
+The Fair Labor Standards Act (FLSA) law mainly preserves the overtime pay rights of employees.

 You have to pay overtime for any employee who has worked more than 40 hours in a week.